Christmas will be here before we know it, so I wanted to put together a Christmas bucket list that we can do together as a family.

 Color In Christmas Cards

-In November we will start creating our own Christmas coloring cards (download our designs for free).
-We have to start early as ALL of our family is in England (the last date to ship from the USA to the UK is December 6th, 2021).
+In November we will start creating our own free printable Christmas cards to color (download our designs for free).
+We have to send Christmas cards early as ALL of our family is in England.

 North Pole Breakfast